M\"obius transforms and Shapley values for vector-valued functions on weighted directed acyclic multigraphs: Projection operator properties

 For the reverse inclusion, assume that $y \in \Rt(G^{\sm z})$.
 By way of contradiction, let either $y \in V^{\sm z} \sm \Rt(G)$ and $z \notin \Rt(G)$, or, $\Pa^G(y) \neq \lC z \rC$ and $z \in \Rt(G)$.
 So, there either exists an edge $z \tuh[e] y \in G$ (with tail vertex $z$) and $z \notin \Rt(G)$ or there is an edge $x \tuh[e'] y \in G$ (with any other tail vertex $x$).
 If $z \notin \Rt(G)$ ten there exists an $u \in V^{\sm z}$ and an edge $u \tuh[\tilde{e}] z \in G$.
 This implies either $u \tuh[\tilde{e}] z \tuh[e] y \in G$ or $x \tuh[e'] y \in G$.
 By definition of $G^{\sm z}$ we get that either $u \in \Pa^{G^{\sm z}}(y)$ or $x \in \Pa^{G^{\sm z}}(y)$.
 So, $\Pa^{G^{\sm z}}(y)\neq \emptyset$, in contradiction to $y \in \Rt(G^{\sm z})$. \end{proof} \end{lemma}

-\begin{lemma}[Directed paths and ancestral relationships stable under projection] Let $G=(V,E)$ be an DAMG and $z \in V$ be a fixed element of $G$.
+\begin{lemma}[Directed paths and ancestral relationships stable under projection] Let $G=(V,E)$ be a DAMG and $z \in V$ be a fixed element of $G$.
 For $x,y \in V^{\sm z}$ we claim that we have a bijection between the set of directed paths:

 which maps $\rho \in G$ to $\rho \in G^{\sm z}$ if $\rho$ does not contain $z$, and, otherwise, replaces the pair of edges $u\tuh[e_1] z \tuh[e_2] t \in G$ with the one edge $u \tuh[e_1e_2] t \in G^{\sm z}$, preserving the pair of edge labels $(e_1, e_2)$.